soliblue/Reddit-Politics/README.md

     * **comment_full_links.pickle.gz**
       + stores information about the frequencies of each link posted on studied subreddits.
       + **Example**: comment_full_links['politics'] returns all links posted on politics alongside their frequency.
-      + This is a Counter object so one can type comment_links['politics'].most_common(100) to get the top 100 shared domains.
+      + This is a Counter object so one can type comment_links['politics'].most_common(100) to get the top 100 shared links.
   - Word Frequencies
     * **word_freq.pickle.gz**
        + stores information about the relative count of all words posted on the studied subreddits.